-We are in Luke Chapter 3 and we’re continuing our study of Luke’s Gospel, looking at the foundational and vitally important ministry of John the Baptist.
-For those of you who may have missed our entrance into Luke Chapter 3 last week, I think you would greatly benefit from that first message because it sets a foundation for the rest of John’s ministry.
-And so you can go online and listen to that if you missed it.
-John’s life in ministry—it provides us, all of us, people that he preached to, but also us as well living in the 21st century—John’s ministry provides us with a very necessary perspective that we need in order to understand the life and ministry of Jesus Christ.
-You need to get what John is saying; otherwise, it’s very easy for you to misinterpret, especially in this modern world, what Jesus is actually saying.
-Now Jesus and John didn’t have different messages—it was the same message.
+John’s life and ministry provides us—all of us, people that he preached to, but also us as well living in the 21st century—John’s ministry provides us with a very necessary perspective that we need in order to understand the life and ministry of Jesus Christ.
+You need to get what John is saying; because otherwise, it’s very easy for you to misinterpret, especially in this modern world, to misinterpret what Jesus is actually saying.
+Now Jesus and John didn’t have different messages-same message.
 You need to hear, though, the undiluted, powerful message of John the Baptist to set your mind right.

 Let’s stop there for this morning.
 From just those few opening verses, we see that this man, John the Baptist, is a rather strong dose of medicine, isn’t he?
 He’s nothing if not direct.
 He’s confrontational.
 And he even seems to us a bit rough, doesn’t he?
 Some might even call him harsh.
 And if we’re honest, if people are honest, many would have to admit that a man like John the Baptist would make them feel pretty uncomfortable.
 He is not the kind of man people want to invite over to join the dinner party.
 He might make the guests feel uncomfortable.
 He’s not the kind of man whom people want to hang out with and watch the big game with.
 On a human level, there is a sense in which someone speaking prophetically, someone leveling the boom on our true condition, exposing our sin and our self-righteousness, dragging hidden sins into the light—someone like that speaking prophetically has a repelling effect on people.